shawnbot/receptor/README.md

-**Why?** Because many delegation tools only handle the case in which the event's `target` matches the given selector, which breaks down as soon as you want to delegate to elements that have child elements.
+**Why?** Because many delegation tools only handle the case in which the event's `target` matches the given selector, which breaks down as soon as you want to delegate to elements with children.

 ```html
 <button>hi</button>